How to List a Cooking Class

 Class Venue.
 Where is this class being held?
 If you choose to give the address where the class will be held, enter the address elements one per line, including street number, street, city, state and zip.
 If you choose not to for security reasons, it would be good to at least enter some information like city, state, section of a large city, and zip code.
 You will then need to inform registered students of the address.

 Categories.
 Choose one and only one of two categories: Home Kitchen Classes and Commercial Kitchen Classes.

 Tags.
 The tags are very important for searching.
 You want people to find your class, right?
-Words that are in your title or description don’t need to be entered, but other terms that might be searched on can be entered, such as main ingredients, types of dishes, etc. It is also very important to enter your kitchen name and location terms, including zip code, city, state, etc.
+Words that are in your title or description don’t need to be entered, but other terms that might be searched on can be entered, such as:

 Featured Image and Gallery.
 Photos are strongly recommended.
 Ideally they will be your photos, including you and/or your cooking.
 The Featured Image is the primary image, and shows in the class browsers, and by default on your class page.
-The Gallery can contain up to three additional image that guests can browse on your class page.
-Photos should be no larger than 2000 pixels in either dimension.
+The Gallery can contain up to three additional images that guests can browse on your class page.
+Photos must be within 250-2000 pixels in both dimension.
+Try to use photos at least 300 pixels in both dimensions.
 The image uploader is flexible; you can drag and drop or browse your computer to upload.

 Below the image uploaders there are 5 tabs.
 Four of them (not Related Classes) are mandatory and crucial to a successful listing.
 Be sure to go through the tabs carefully and thoroughly preview your class listing before clicking the Submit button.

 Private Listing.
 If you check this, your class will not show in the catalog when browsing.
 You can then email a link to the class page to select attendees, such as prior or advanced students.
 You can also use it just to save listings you might reuse in the future.